project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

-# Configuring nRF Connect SDK examples
+# Configuring nRF Connect examples

-The nRF Connect SDK example applications all come with a default configuration for building.
+The nRF Connect example applications all come with a default configuration for building.
 Check the information on this page if you want to modify the application configuration or add new functionalities to build your own application based on the provided example.
 This page also contains information